MANDAN Historical Society

 This property was first listed in 1884 as the property of John Fogarty who owned and operated a railroad contractor company.
 However records of the first occupants were listed as renters Joseph and Mary Smith.
 The current home was constructed c.
 1910 by Walter and Lucy Parkins and is a fine example of an arts and crafts style home.
 The interior still boasts the original pantry, woodwork and light fixtures.

 Walter Parkins first came to Dakota Territory in 1884.
 He served as Indian Trader at Fort Yates from 1889 -1903 and was later appointed as a livestock purchasing agent on the Standing Rock Reservation.
+A rancher himself, he owned the north half of section 5, township 135N range 80W as well as the entire section 29 in township 136N range 80W.
 He served on the Board of Directors of the Merchants National Bank of Mandan

 including as Vice President at his death in 1914.